Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 .. rubric:: Vitis Vision Reference

-The ``xf::cv::boundingbox`` is complaint with below Vitis Vision function:
+The ``xf::cv::boundingbox`` is complaint with the following Vitis Vision function:

 .. code:: c